Funke was born in Muskegon, Michigan. Upon moving to Bangor, Michigan, at the age of eight, he began exploring the great outdoors.

 Today, Trailspotters of Michigan is the parent company for his outfitting business, which now serves the eastern half of the Upper Peninsula and Western Michigan.

-Funke left his paid position with Michigan Audubon in the summer of 2014 and is pursuing his outfitting business.
+Funke left his position with Michigan Audubon in 2016 to pursue his writing and outfitting business.

-Funke is married to Susan Miller and still lives at the Michigan Audubon Otis Farm Bird Sanctuary in Barry County.
+Funke is married to Susan Miller and still lives in Hastings, Michigan.

 Tom Funke is available for speaking presentations!